 Where this motherboard really shines is with the BIOS.
-MSI is a company that focuses on gamers and with that being said, their BIOS totally reflects.
+ASRock is a company that focuses on gamers and with that being said, their BIOS totally reflects.
 It allows you to easily modify your gaming experience.

 The hard drive I chose was western digitals 1tb hard drive.
 With this, you will have more than enough space to store many different games on your PC and still have space left over to do other things.

 Western digital is a respected hard drive maker that makes quality products, which is the reason I chose to use their hard drive in this build.